- Appointment Types

 - Lastly, we expect students to devote an appropriate amount of time and energy to completing their work assignments.
 As Graduate Appointments require full-time enrollment in their graduate program in addition to the work assigned through the Appointment, it is unlikely that Appointees can successfully meet the expectations of each of these commitments while maintaining additional, outside employment.
 So that supervisors and advisors may adequately advise a potential appointee and so that they may be aware of any potential conflicts of interest in assigning a specific appointment, Appointees who are, or will be, seeking employment outside of Mines during the term of their Graduate Appointment must make their advisor and supervisor aware of the outside employment and receive permission from both to concurrently hold a Graduate Assistant or Graduate Hourly Appointment while working for an outside employer.

-Graduate Assistant Appointments may be made at any workload up to 100%.
+Graduate Assistant Appointments may be made at workloads of up to 100%.
 Examples of four common assistantship appointments are given below.

 - quarter-time (25% or 0.25 FTE)

 - three-quarter time (75% or 0.75 FTE)

 A Graduate Assistantship Appointment of 1 FTE (100% or full-time) normally requires a minimum service expectation of about 40 hours per week.
 Assignments at fractions of an FTE (i.e., 0.25, 0.5 and 0.75) have service expectations that are the equivalent fraction of the full-time expectation (i.e., 0.5 FTE implies a minimum service expectation of 20 hours per week).